microsoft/alguidelines/content/BCPatterns/generic-method-pattern/index.md

 ### Encapsulation
 Don't underestimate the power of the encapsulation part of this pattern.
 One of the first questions that people ask themselves when reading into this pattern is: "*isn't it going to consume all my codeunit-id's*" or "*so many codeunits, that can't be readable, right?*".
-The fact that the functionality of one method is encapsulated in one codeunit is very powerfull.
+The fact that the functionality of one method is encapsulated in one codeunit is very powerful.
 You'll avoid [Boat anchors](https://sourcemaking.com/antipatterns/boat-anchor) simply because because, thanks to the encapsulation, there is a limited amount of code in the codeunit, of course.
 And because of that, it so much more maintainable, upgradable, readable, .. .
 Only advantages.

 ## When not to use